Safe working conditions, protection of health and lives of employees of the Company and its contractors are the key corporate values for LUKOIL Group.

 mitigate risks of emergencies, accidents, fires, etc. at the facilities of LUKOIL Group's companies.

 To prevent accidents at work, the Company regularly identifies risks in line with the corporate standard and, taking measures to manage these risks, makes steps to guarantee health and safety.
 Accident and injury rates are communicated to staff employees and contracted personnel.
+In addition, the Company carries out targeted work with contractors in terms of compliance with HSE requirements throughout the term of contractual relations, including annual reviews of HSE condition and compliance with corporate requirements

 If an accident occurs, LUKOIL Group companies have to respond in a manner, envisaged by laws of the countries where the accident happened, and by corporate standards that request